 This working paper has been written in the context of an increasing involvement of youth representatives in CBD COPs.
 Trying to understand if European youth participation at COP15 has been active, this short analysis of the European youth voice at COP15 has confirmed that European youth are quite well represented, even if not at the European level of policymaking per se (no European youth delegate) and even if not all the member states have youth representatives taking part to the process as Party delegates or as observers (it is mostly Northern European countries and Nordic countries).
-Such representation distribution could be improved.
-Interestingly, some European organisations host a number of youth representatives from the Global South, to improve participation from under-represented countries, meaning that European organisations somehow give their voice to actors from the Global South to be heard.
-Moreover, while not necessarily majority in numbers, European youth delegates have usually fruitful contacts with national delegations and other stakeholders, so the quality of their participation is satisfactory.
-They recognize the need to be financially supported, independent and involved in the process ahead and after the COP, elements that some already benefit from but that they would like to be improved from them and for all other youth representatives.
-What comes out of this study of European youth representation is their awareness of the fact that they are privilege youth (with more resources, support and freedom than many others) and that they need to give a voice to underrepresented youth (being Eastern European youth, youth from the Global South, youth from the Dutch Caribbean, etc.).
-This tendency is visible in climate change negotiations as well, whereby some European youth representatives have decided not to attend COP28, to give more space to youth from other origins.
-European youth themselves still need to be unmuted, but are also taking efforts to unmute others.
+Moreover, while not necessarily majoritarian in numbers, European youth delegates have usually fruitful contacts with their national delegations and other stakeholders, so the quality of their participation is satisfactory.
+They recognize the need to be financially supported, a need that could be improved; the need to be independent and the need to be involved in the process ahead and after the COP, elements that some already benefit from but that they would like to be improved from them and for all other youth representatives.